A database organizes information so that it is easy to search and find relevant information.

 If you have a citation and you would like to know if the library has access to the article, you can use Journals A-Z to find out.

 In the above example, Applied Linguistics is the title of the journal.

 You can access Journals A-Zfrom Odum Library's home page.

 1. Click on Journals by Subject.

 2. Enter journal title in the Find e-Journal by Title search box and click Search.

 Example: Applied Linguistics.

 3. Find the corresponding journal title in the search results.
 Click on View Online.

 4. Examine the information in the View Online tab.
 This shows the access that Odum Library has to the title in question.
 Some journal titles will be available from multiple sources but have different availability or access depending on the database or publisher.

 Example: Applied Linguistics is available from Oxford University Press.
 Odum Library has access to journal articles between 1/1/1996 to Present.

-5. Click on the blue link under Full Text Access.
+5. Click on the blue link after Full text available at:

 6. In the database or on the publisher's website, use additional information from the citation (like author, year, article title, volume, issue, page number) to locate the article.